Croner-i is a complete source of expert info!

 Covid-19: additional considerations

-Most children will be returning to school after months of lockdown and staff should be alert to any child protection concerns that might have arisen.
-For instance, families might have been having particular problems over the past few months.
+Following months of lockdown and staff should be alert to any child protection concerns that might have arisen.
+For instance, families might have been having particular problems.
 These might have involved domestic violence and it is important for all staff to be aware of what to do if they have any concerns about a child’s welfare.
 This is a good time to remind everyone of the school’s procedures for responding.

 These additional considerations are intended to be complementary to the school’s existing Child Protection Policy.